dlinh-n/dlinh-n.github.io/p/research.md

 ### Work in Progress

-**Data Interoperability and Competition: Evidence from the U.S. Residential Mortgage Market**
+**The Distributional Effects of Data Interoperability: Evidence from the U.S. Residential Mortgage Market**

 **Copyrights and Product Variety: Evidence from the Golden Age of Hip Hop**